 Describing Jim Thorpe as a great athlete would be doing him a severe injustice.
 A better description would be calling him the greatest athlete of the 20th Century.
 This label will probably be debated by many, but Thorpe’s accomplishments speak louder than words.
 King Gustav V of Sweden told Thorpe: “Sir, you are the greatest athlete in the world.”

 James Francis Thorpe was born on May 28, 1887 in a one-room cabin near Prague, Oklahoma.
 Although there is much confusion on Thorpe’s date of birth, this is the date according to his estate.
-He was born to Hiram Thorpe, a farmer, and Mary James, a Pottawatomie Indian and descendant of the last great Sauk and Fox chief Black Hawk, a noted warrior and athlete.
+He was born to Hiram Thorpe, a farmer, and Charlotte Vieux, a Pottawatomie Indian and descendant of the last great Sauk and Fox chief Black Hawk, a noted warrior and athlete.
 Jim was actually born a twin, but his brother Charlie died at the age of nine.
 His Indian name, Wa-Tho-Huk, translated to “Bright Path,” something that Thorpe definitely had ahead of him.

 In 1904, Thorpe started school at Carlisle Industrial Indian School in Pennsylvania.
 The establishment offered American Indians the opportunity to gain practical training in over 20 trades, in addition to off-campus employment at local farms, homes, or industries.
 Thorpe began his athletic career at Carlisle, both playing football and running track.
 He was triumphantly selected as a third-team All-American in 1908, and in 1909 and 1910 he made the first team.
 Iconic football legend Glenn “Pop” Warner coached Thorpe at Carlisle and was able to see the young phenomenon evolve in his pursuant excellence with athletics.